Brunus75/memento/flutter.md

     9. Open XCode and open the runner file and click on Runner in project explorer.
     10. Go to General -> double click on Bundle Identifier -> rename it to com.company.name
     11. Go to Info.plist click on Bundle name -> rename it to your App Name.
+    12. Change App name in Google-services.json if Firebase is used
+    ```json
+    "android_client_info": {
+      "package_name": "com.domain.app"
+    }
+    ```
-    12. close everything -> go to your flutter project and run this command in terminal flutter clean
+    13. close everything -> go to your flutter project and run this command in terminal flutter clean

 * La factorisation est obligatoire, au risque d'avoir un code spaghetti
 * Toujours finir les éléments d'un objet, même le dernier, par une virgule